 Widely regarded as the ultimate show jumping challenge, the Rolex Grand Slam is the most coveted prize in the sport, rewarding the rider who wins the Grand Prix at three of these shows in succession.
 To date, Scotland’s Scott Brash is the only competitor to achieve the feat, having done so in 2014–2015.

-Created in 1966 and held in the medieval Dutch city of ’s‑Hertogenbosch, The Dutch Masters attracts the world’s leading horse and rider combinations.
-The event’s blend of magnificent show jumping and elite dressage has strengthened its position at the top of the international indoor show jumping circuit.
-Its reputation is such that, in 2018, it became the fourth Major in the sport’s leading equestrian contest: the Rolex Grand Slam of Show Jumping.
+Created in 1966 and held in the medieval city of ’s‑Hertogenbosch, The Dutch Masters attracts the world’s leading horse and rider combinations.
+The event’s blend of magnificent show jumping and elite dressage puts it at the very top of the international indoor equestrian circuit.

-Located at the foot of the Rocky Mountains in Canada, the event has a spectacular setting, as well as perfect facilities for the world’s best horses and riders to perform to the best of their abilities.
-The CSIO Spruce Meadows ‘Masters’ Tournament is regarded by many enthusiasts as the leading equestrian event in North America and Rolex is proud to have been affiliated with it since 1989.
+Staged in Canada, at the foot of the Rocky Mountains, the event’s spectacular setting is matched by the outstanding facilities for the world’s best horses and riders.
+The CSIO Spruce Meadows ‘Masters’ Tournament is regarded by many enthusiasts as the leading equestrian event in North America.
+Rolex has been affiliated with it the event since 1989.

-Rolex has been the Presenting Sponsor of CHI Geneva, one of the equestrian world’s most prestigious competitions, for a quarter of a century.
+Rolex has been the Presenting Sponsor of CHI Geneva, one of the equestrian world’s most prestigious competitions for more than a quarter of a century.
 The event brings together an extraordinary line-up of elite riders for four days of compelling action in the world’s largest indoor equestrian arena.
-Known also as the Geneva International Horse Show, it has been chosen on 10 occasions as the best indoor jumping event on 10 occasions.
+Known also as the Geneva International Horse Show, it celebrated its 60th edition in 2021 and has been voted the best indoor jumping event on 10 occasions.
 Competition highlights include the Rolex Grand Prix and the Rolex IJRC Top 10 Final.